 - Examine strategies for biochemical process synthesis.

-- Address centrifugation, cell disruption, chromatography, crystallization, filtration, liquid-liquid extraction, membrane processes, process economics, process synthesis and simulation, protein refolding, and regulatory issues and validation.
+- Address centrifugation, chromatography, filtration, membrane processes, an introduction to continuous processing, process economics, process synthesis and simulation, and regulatory issues and validation.

 Who Should Attend

 The course covers fundamental principles of downstream processing with practical examples and case studies to illustrate the problems and solutions faced by the practitioner.
 It is intended to provide both insight into and an overview of downstream processing for individuals actively engaged in process research and development, as well as those who manage and innovate in the biochemical process industry.
 Increasingly, scientists and engineers engaged in fermentation and cell culture development attend the course to better understand the context of the whole process.
 Attendees include:

 - Engineers and scientists interested in design, economics, validation optimization and scale-up of biochemical product recovery;

 - Protein biochemists and chemists involved in design of recovery processes;

 - Entrepreneurs, attorneys, and business leaders seeking an overview and insight into biochemical manufacturing.